FrenkenFlores/Libft/README.md

 # Libft
->The aim of this project is to compile static library called _libft_, that have re-coded _libc_ functions.
+>The aim of this project is to compile static library called _libft_ that have recoded _libc_ functions.
 It is then been used in another projects.

 ## functions: